 Flashing your headlights at oncoming vehicles to let them know of a traffic hazard, speed camera or hidden police car up ahead is a frequently observed custom on Australian roads.
 But is it legal?

 What does the law say about flashing headlights to warn motorists?

-There is no specific Road Rule in NSW that states that you are not allowed to dip your lights to warn other road users that the police are ahead.
-However, you could receive an infringement if a police officer was to allege that while you were warning another driver, you are also likely to dazzle them.
+There is no specific Road Rule in NSW stating you are not allowed to dip your lights to warn other road users that the police are ahead.
+However, you could still receive an infringement notice for it if a police officer alleges that while you were warning another driver, you also dazzled them.

 Another more specific Road Rule in NSW is Road Rule 218 which states:

 "The driver of a vehicle must not use the vehicle’s headlights on high-beam, or allow the vehicle’s headlights to be used on high-beam, if the driver is driving: (a) less than 200 metres behind a vehicle travelling in the same direction as the driver, or (b) less than 200 metres from an oncoming vehicle."